 What are some of the reasons why the Nigerian government failed to act?

 Ali believes the Muslim-Christian divide in Nigeria is partly to blame.
-But she said the African Union cannot simply jump in and push the government and start to address this issue.
-There are also issues with weak institutions, under-development in certain regions and the lack of access to certain things which are to blame as well, she explained.
+But she said the AU cannot simply jump in and push the government and start to address this issue.
+There are also issues with weak institutions, under-development in certain regions, and the lack of access to certain things which are to blame as well, she explained.
 Fundamentally, the Nigerian government failed in its duties seems to be her response to that question.

 “What is missing in Nigeria, unfortunately I am saying this, is that sense of mission,” she said.